dmukhin05910/ruby_automation_framework/README.md

 # ruby_automation_framework
-This is cucumber based framework for automation testing on ruby
+This is a behavior driven automation framework, written on Ruby and Gherkin,
-which include UI and API tests implementation
-with good practice patterns.
+implemented by cucumber, that include API and UI tests, that are pattern  oriented

 # Required gems
-As Test runner is used gems:
+As Test Runner gems have been used:
 ```ruby
 gem 'cucumber', '~> 4.0.0.rc.6'
 gem 'multi_json', '~> 1.14', '>= 1.14.1'
 gem 'parallel_tests', '~> 2.32'
 ```
-For UI testing is used gems:
+For UI testing have been used gems:
 ```ruby
 gem 'selenium-webdriver', '~> 3.142', '>= 3.142.7'
 gem 'webdrivers', '~> 4.3'
 ```
-For API testing is used gems:
+For API testing have been used gems:
 ```ruby
 gem 'faraday', '~> 1.0', '>= 1.0.1'
 gem 'oj', '~> 3.10', '>= 3.10.6'
 gem 'virtus', '~> 1.0', '>= 1.0.5'
 ```
-For Assertion is used gems:
+For Assertion have been used gems:
 ```ruby
 gem 'rspec', '~> 3.9'
 ```
-For Reporting is used gems:
+For Reporting have been used gems:
 ```ruby
 gem 'allure-cucumber', '~> 2.13', '>= 2.13.4'
 gem 'logger', '~> 1.4', '>= 1.4.2'